nagesh1805/termtyper/README.md

 # termtyper

 ### `termtyper` is a terminal based typing practice command-line application written in Python3 using curses library.
-It can run on mac/lunux/unix and also windows
+It can run on mac/linux/unix and also windows.

 ### Installation
 > `pip install termtyper`

+**Note:**
+1. Please install latest python3 www.python.org (with pip), though python come with your system.
+There are some issues (like permission errors) with python that comes with system by default (as it is insatlled system level not user level).
+DO NOT UNININSTALL the python the came with your system by default.
+Just install one latest python at user level.
-**Note:** On windows it works with windows terminal but one issue is it crashes when we resize the terminal.\
-(windows terminal can be installed from microsoft store).
+2. On windows termtyper works with windows-terminal but one issue is, it crashes when we resize the terminal.
+So try not to resize the terminal after application got started (windows-terminal can be installed from microsoft store).

 ### Usage of command